 Here is the good news.
 The first is that if you have updated your OS with all available patches, and are running a good up to date anti-virus, you should be safe from this particular storm.
 If you haven’t updated your OS or your anti-virus, do so immediately.
 Even if you are still using an unsupported Microsoft operating system, like Windows XP, Microsoft has released a patch for you.
 The second is that, as reported in The Guardian, a cyber security researcher in the UK has found a kill switch in Wannacry, and has activated it.
 Upon looking at the program, the researcher found code that checked to see if an Internet domain was registered.
 The researcher registered the domain, and since then at least some instances of Wannacry have stopped infecting other machines locally.
 Of course, this doesn’t mean that all cases of Wannacry check the same domain.
 And the hackers behind Wannacry could certainly modify the application to remove the kill switch or exploit other vulnerabilities in Microsoft operating systems.
 But the impact is minimized for now.

 So, as always, Liberty Nation readers, keep your chin tucked and your dukes up.
 Always use a quality off-site backup service that stores previous versions of all your files.
 Always update your operating system as soon as possible.
 And never, ever, ever, click on links or attachments in your email until you verify that the sender sent you the attachment.
-Especially if they are from your granny, who undoubtedly knows as much about the Internet as she does about quantum physics.We value your comments!
-Please weigh in on our comment section below.
+Especially if they are from your granny, who undoubtedly knows as much about the Internet as she does about quantum physics.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com